rdallman/reed.pizza/content/resume.md

   *  Built authentication service on top of said distributed key-value store, as well (much easier than the queue).
   *  Increased cluster utilization from 40% to 80% by building a custom autoscaler for job processing servers.
-Saved lots of $$$ and didn't have to launch servers by hand anymore.
+Saved lots of $$$ and zzz, didn't have to launch servers by hand anymore.
   *  Migrated job runner from Ruby to Go.
 Decreased p99 task start time 100x, p75 by 30x by simplifying API and intelligent, probabilistic queue polling.
 Eliminated issues of jobs getting stuck in queue.